Skip to main content

 What does the research say about Vitamin D?

-• Publication bias is flagged in several syntheses — null-result studies may be less likely to be published or indexed.
+• Publication bias is flagged across nearly all outcomes — null-result studies are less likely to be published, potentially inflating the apparent benefit.

 Frequently asked